 A trip to Block Island is unparalleled in fall because of all the amazing colors.
 Even just sitting near the beach and enjoying the breeze while gazing at the nearby trees will genuinely take your breath away.

 One of the best things to do during fall in Rhode Island is to head to one of the nearby orchards and go apple picking!
 Who doesn’t love picking apples?
-No matter where in Rhode Island you’re traveling to, you’ll most likely be able to find an orchard somewhere nearby.
+It’s basically the perfect early fall in RI activity.

 Throughout the season, Escobar’s hosts different events, too.
 There’s usually a Harry Potter Day (where you can get a discount for dressing like someone from the series!) and even a costume party day.
 How fun is that?

-To really take in the incredible fall foliage that Rhode Island offers, consider going on a road trip through the state.
-Ones right along the coast are usually the best because you can take in the epic coastline in addition to the fall colors.
+To really take in the incredible Rhode Island fall foliage, consider taking a scenic road trip.
+Fall drives along the coast are especially scenic because you can take in the epic coastline in addition to the fall colors.

 Attend Jack O Lantern Spectacular

-For a more leisurely hike, head to do the Carr’s Pond and Tarbox Pond hike.
+For a very scenic autumn fall foliage hike, head to Carr’s Pond and Tarbox Pond hike.
 It takes less than two hours to do the hike, and it’s only about four miles long.
-You’ll hike around the ponds as you take in the view and enjoy the incredible fall foliage, which you’re lucky enough to witness.
+You’ll hike around the ponds as you take in the view and enjoy the incredible fall foliage.

 You might also like: